SebboHN/hkxImport/README.txt

 - Havok Content Tools
 - Havok 3ds Max Plugin (https://github.com/PredatorCZ/HavokMax/releases)
 - NIF_Exporter (for 3ds Max 2013 provided by Beth in \Fallout 4\Tools\NIF_Exporter folder.
 (For newer 3ds Max versions search on nexusmods)
-  (If you install the NIF_Exporter for the first time make sure to to config 3dsMax Max:
+  (If you install the NIF_Exporter for the first time make sure to config 3dsMax Max:
     Select the 'Customize' -> 'Configure User Paths' menu options.
 	Under 'External Files' tab, you need to add the new directory "C:\Program Files\Autodesk\3ds Max 2013\plugins\BGS\Shaders\", or equivalent.)
 - Optional: For the annotation feature to work a installed Java JRE is needed (https://www.java.com/en/).